J. R. Hildebrand: Pikes Peak Hillclimb

 In 2018, Hildebrand competed in the Pikes Peak Hillclimb, driving a Porsche Cayman GT4 Clubsport, finishing 2nd in Porsche Trophy category behind Travis Pastrana.

-In 2021 it was quietly announced Hildebrand would compete in the Open Wheel Class, driving a 2021 Dallara DW12/IR18 IndyCar.
+In 2021 it was quietly announced Hildebrand would compete in the Open Wheel Class, driving a IndyCar.
 That effort fell through due to numerous technicalities which could not be overcome in time to compete.

 On February 1, 2022, it was announced Hildebrand had entered the 2022 running of the event, competing in the Open Wheel Class, driving a 2022 Dallara IR18 Evo IndyCar.
 While not an IndyCar sanctioned event, all of the IndyCar suppliers are involved in it, as well as chassis manufacturer Dallara.

-Personal
+Personal life

 In 2006, Hildebrand graduated from Redwood High School in Larkspur, California as a National Merit Scholar.
 While in high school, he also played varsity baseball.
 He applied and was accepted by several top universities, including the University of California Los Angeles (UCLA), Berkeley, and the Massachusetts Institute of Technology (MIT).
 MIT granted a three-year deferral, but he eventually allowed it to lapse as he continued to pursue his racing career.